OCA/connector-magento/magentoerpconnect/doc/guides/monitor_resolve_jobs.rst

 If you see no jobs executed in more than 1 minute, possibilities are:

 1. Jobs are assigned to a worker which died.
-A worker can die when OpenERP reloads his modules registry (after a module upgrade for instance).
+A worker can die when Odoo reloads his modules registry (after a module upgrade for instance).
 The dead workers are cleaned after 5 minutes, then the jobs are enqueued in a new one.